Is it possible to enjoy hiking with kids?

 She even bravely went rock jumping on her own.
 And she made the return walk without a single complaint and did a couple more after that throughout the day.

-We recently travelled with some wonderful new friends from The Block Shop.
+On our Australian road trip we hiked with our good friends from The Block Shop.
 We did little hikes together, which was fabulous as the kids held hands and played together and had such a fun time.

 They made it up and down the quite strenuous walk to Gunlum Falls in Kakadu National Park and had a ball swimming together in the waterholes.